Ticket sales open Wednesday, May 30, 2018 at 8am.

 Carol Off is an award-winning journalist and the host of CBC Radio’s As It Happens.
 Her fourth book, All We Leave Behind: A Reporter’s Journey into the Lives of Others landed on the shortlist for the top three Canadian non-fiction prize lists and won BC’s National Award for Canadian Nonfiction.
 It is the story of Asad Aryubwal who was forced to flee Afghanistan with his family after a CBC documentary exposed him as her source.

-Michael Redhill just won the Scotiabank Giller Prize for Bellevue Square.
+Michael Redhill won the 2017 Scotiabank Giller Prize for Bellevue Square.
 Earlier work includes Consolation, longlisted for the Man Booker, and Martin Sloane, a finalist for the 2001 Giller Prize.
+“Let’s stay straightforward, and tell you that beyond the mysterious elements, this novel is warm, and funny, and smart.
+Let’s celebrate that it is, simply, a pleasure to read.” – 2017 Scotiabank Giller Prize jury citation